arobito/arobito-docs/source/project/welcomenewuser.rst

 Delete a branch
 ...............

 When your pull request has been accepted, you might want to delete your branch.
-First, delete the branch locally.
-Switch to the master branch:
+First, switch to the master branch:

 .. code:: bash